Jalal Hosseini: Style of play

 Hosseini is widely regarded as one of the greatest defenders in history of Iranian football.
 Also he is the most decorated player in Iranian football league.
-His tactical awareness and athleticism, intelligent positioning, and aggressive playing style, led the team in defensive positions.
+He was recognized for his tactical awareness, athleticism, and positional discipline, and contributed to the team's defensive organization through an aggressive playing style.

 High running rate, fighting and cutting power and excellent leadership are the features of Hosseini's style of play.
 He is also mentioned as a player who respected the legacy of the Persepolis club, that is, ethics in sports.

+Personal life

+During the Mahsa Amini protests, Hosseini supported fellow footballer Amir Reza Nasr Azadani, who was jailed as a result of the protests, by posting a picture of the latter with calls for the authorities to not execute Azadani.